Craig Fairbrass: Voice

 Fairbrass provided additional voices in the video game Call of Duty 4: Modern Warfare (2007), then again as one of the most iconic characters in the game's history as Ghost in Call of Duty: Modern Warfare 2 (2009) and as various characters in Call of Duty: Modern Warfare 3.
 Fairbrass also voiced a main role in the video game Battlefield V (2018) during the War Stories campaign mission, “Under No Flag” as George Mason.

 Personal life

 Fairbrass married former Page Three glamour model Elke Kellick in 1987.
 They have two sons together.

-Fairbrass has been typecast as a hard British gangster and while he enjoys the roles in films revolving around knife crime, criminal gangs, and violence, Fairbrass stated in a 2020 interview: "Every time I meet on these films I always talk about 'Can we turn the violence down?
+Fairbrass has been typecast as a hard British gangster and while he enjoys playing film roles revolving around knife crime, criminal gangs and violence, Fairbrass stated in a 2020 interview: "Every time I meet on these films I always talk about 'Can we turn the violence down?
 Can we stay away from certain things where we don't want to glorify?'
 I'm very wary of the violence that is in the films.
 It's like playing Call of Duty [...] people say to me, 'How do you feel that you're [...] voicing characters in games that could be the instigation for someone to go out and commit murder?'
 I'm just an actor.
 At the end of the day, it's all make believe.
 Some people take it a step further."